google/graphicsfuzz/docs/glsl-fuzz-develop.md

 Required: [Android SDK and NDK](https://developer.android.com/studio/#command-tools).
-See our [continuous integration script](../build/travis/1-install-deps-travis.sh) for a fast way to install the correct versions from the command line.
+See [Android Notes](android-notes.md) for a fast way to install the correct versions from the command line.

 To build for Android: